-Bus or Transportation Misconduct (see Board policy JFCC) - Any offense committed by a student on transportation provided by of through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
-In addi-tion_transportation_privileges may be suspended or revoked. tion, transportation privileges may be suspended or revoked.
-Subsequent Offense: Detention, in-school suspension, or 1-10
+Bus or Transportation Misconduct (see Board policy JFCC) - Any offense committed by a student on transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
+In addition, transportation privileges may be suspended or revoked.